SkylineCommunications/dataminer-docs/dataminer-overview/Pricing/Pricing_Commercial_Models.md

 > [!TIP]
 > See also: [Usage-based services](xref:Pricing_Usage_based_service)

-### Usage-based Services

-DataMiner Usage-based Services is built around a flexible and transparent software utilization offering.
+DataMiner's usage-based services offers a flexible and transparent software utilization offering.
 The utilization of the different services is measured in **DataMiner Credits**.
-Credits are available for an Organization and they can be used towards any combination of services, which can vary monthly, dictated by your momentary needs and priorities.
+These credits, allocated to an organization, can be used across various services, adapting monthly to meet evolving needs and priorities.

-By default, it works on a Pay-Per-Use model, where the number of credits consumed matches the actual utilization metered on any given month.
+By default, it works on a Pay-per-Use model, where the number of credits consumed matches the actual utilization measured or recorded in any given month.

 In addition, you also have the option to subscribe to certain services, by reserving a fixed number of units per month, for the duration of 1 or 3 years, resulting in a well-defined and controlled expenditure and in potential savings on the number of credits consumed.

 ### DataMiner Community Edition

 The DataMiner Community Edition allows you to deploy a standalone, fully featured DataMiner System per [organization](xref:Pricing_Usage_based_service#organization).
-It can be deployed on private infrastructure or as-a-service.
+It can be deployed on private infrastructure or as a service.

 This is the perfect way to get started, allowing anyone to use the platform and build up knowledge on the many possibilities it has to offer.
-When ready to scale up, you can move to the standard Usage-based Services by purchasing credits.
+When ready to scale up, you can move to the standard usage-based services by purchasing credits.

 - **Private instance**: Community Edition systems deployed on your own infrastructure (on-premises or in a private/public cloud) are free, but must be renewed every 12 months.

 - **DataMiner as a Service**: Community Edition systems [deployed as a service](xref:Creating_a_DMS_in_the_cloud) are free for the first 7 days, with a subscription after that.

-DataMiner Community Edition is a flavor of the Usage-based Services, but with a fixed allowance per service type.
+The DataMiner Community Edition is a flavor of the usage-based services, but with a fixed allowance per service type.

 Limitations of DataMiner Community Edition:

 - Only for standalone systems (without the option to expand)

 - Community support only

 - Limited to 20 managed objects and 2000 script runs.
 Number of connectors is unlimited.

-Once the above-mentioned limits have been reached, users have the option to transition to the standard Usage-based model.
+Once the above-mentioned limits have been reached, users have the option to transition to the standard usage-based model.

 > [!TIP]
 > See also: